scalaz/scalaz/ztest/src/main/tut/docs/02-A-First-Example.md

 Here we define a method from `PureSuite` which we will use to define our tests.
 Note that the type of the `doTests` method *entirely depends* on the suite type.
 Any suite type could have give it any signature.
-You can write your own suite type and give it any signature you want; you don't even need to use ztest's `Harness` test harness type.
+You can write your own suite type and give it any signature you want; you don't even need to use scalaz.test's `Harness` test harness type.

 We also import all of the members of the harness - we're about to use them a